jvmdo/frontend-mentor-challenges/huddle-landing-page-with-alternating-feature-blocks/README.md

 ### What I learned

-- I tried to apply fluid responsive website using `clamp()` as explained in the resources links.
+- I tried to apply fluid responsive design using `clamp()` as explained in the resources links.

 - First time using `vmax` unit.